Step 2: Application

 Board of Law Examiners—Frequently Asked Questions

 How long is my C&F certification valid?
 Character and Fitness clearance is valid for three years.
-The three-year period begins with the exam first applied for by the applicant, regardless of when clearance is obtained and whether the applicant actually sat for that examination.
-For example, an applicant applying for the February 2013 examination and receiving character and fitness clearance, would need to be re-approved before being allowed to sit for the February 2016 examination.
+The three-year period begins on the date clearance is obtained.
 Applicants not passing the examination within three years after receiving clearance must again be approved by the State Bar Standing Committee on Character and Fitness, (Rules for the Board of Law Examiners Policy Statement 2(C)-1.
 Duration of Character and Fitness Clearance.)

 What is required to receive certified bar examination results?
 The Board of Law Examiners must receive certification of the applicant's: